-- " Is the proposal consistent with the functions of the council or an existing service that the council provides?
-Councillors should ensure that the application is consistent with the functions of the council or an existing service that the council provides. - " Will the proposed entity be legally separated from the council? - " Is the council currently financially viable?
+Is the proposal consistent with the functions of the council or an existing service that the council provides?
+Councillors should ensure that the application is consistent with the functions of the council or an existing service that the council provides.

+- Will the proposed entity be legally separated from the council? - Is the council currently financially viable?

-Further details on the formation of companies can be found on the Office of Local Government website at the link below:
+Further details on the formation of companies can be found on the Office of Local Government website: